Presidency of Rómulo Gallegos: Legislative policy

 Following the 1947 elections, Democratic Action secured the majority of seats in Congress, guaranteeing itself an absolute majority.

-Agrarian policy
+Land reform

 In October 1948, the Agrarian Reform Law was approved.

-Energy policy
+Energy

 On November 12, the "Fifty-fifty" Law was approved, targeting transnational oil companies.
 This law mandated that foreign companies and the Venezuelan state would split profits equally.

-Labor policy
+Labor

 During the government of Rómulo Gallegos, the Confederation of Venezuelan Workers was strengthened.

 Foreign policy

 Relations with the Unión Panamericana were strengthened, with Gallegos leading the delegation to transform the body into the Organization of American States (OAS).
 President Gallegos visited the United States from July 1 to 5, 1948, meeting with President Harry S. Truman.

 1948 coup d'état

 From left to right: Carlos Delgado Chalbaud, Rómulo Gallegos, and Marcos Pérez Jiménez.

 The military high command and the political leaders of Democratic Action failed to reach a power-sharing agreement that would resolve their internal disputes.
 Gallegos faced internal conflicts with Rómulo Betancourt while simultaneously dealing with opposition from the Catholic Church and other political sectors: COPEI, Democratic Republican Union, lopecismo, and medinismo, as well as business leaders and landowners of both small and large estates.

 On November 24, 1948, the military, led by Marcos Pérez Jiménez and in conspiracy with the Minister of Defense Carlos Delgado Chalbaud, took the Miraflores Palace.
 Rómulo Gallegos resigned and was subsequently arrested and exiled.
 The president wrote a statement, which was neither published nor broadcast on the radio:At my private residence, I have just received news that the Presidential Miraflores Palace has been occupied by military forces commanded by Lieutenant Colonel Marcos Pérez Jiménez, where several cabinet ministers have been detained.
 I know that, in carrying out the assault on the institutions that the armed forces have decided upon, they are now coming to seize my person.
 This culminates a process of insurrection by the forces of the Caracas garrison and the high military command, which began ten days ago with an attempt to pressure me into adopting political lines of conduct, something that only the people of Venezuela can do, whose will I represent and whose confidence I possess.
 I have energetically opposed such pretensions in defense of the dignity of civil power, against which, once again, a blow of force has been struck, aimed at establishing a military dictatorship.
 People of Venezuela: I have done my duty, now you do yours by not allowing the right that you had legitimately won, to give yourself your own government through a civic act of popular sovereignty, to be snatched away.